PrestaShop/prestashop-specs/content/1.7/back-office/customers/customers/outstanding-listing.md

 - **Outstanding allowance** - input for arranging appropriate entries for customers with the Outstanding amount.
 - **Current outstanding, Invoice, Actions** - has no filtering function, only titles are displayed.
 - **Search CTA button** - once there are no entries from none of the filtering fields, the Search CTA button is disabled, once there are at least one filtering value managed, the button becomes enabled.
+- Reset (X) - after submission of the Filtering, there are the results shown in the table, together with the Reset and X icon.
+It resets the Filtering form.

 ### Table row elements